‘You’ve got a million-dollar smile!

 Yes- our beloved, all-time-favorite beverage coffee tops the list of foods that can hurt your white teeth.
 This morning booster and kicker of short-term memory contain tannins (acidic polyphenols) that make it one of the primary tooth-staining culprits.

-So, if you want to say no to a yellowish coffee smile, ditch your coffee dose or prefer straw that can prevent the direct contact of coffee with the teeth.
+So, if you want to say no to a yellowish coffee smile, ditch your coffee dose or prefer a straw that can prevent the direct contact of coffee with the teeth.
 You can also consider adding some milk to your coffee mug to lighten it and save your pearly whites.

 Blueberries, which are some of the best superfoods we have today, can dull the brightness of your teeth.
-The vibrant hue of blueberries, in fact, other berries like blackberries, raspberries and cranberries, can cause a staining effect on the teeth.
+The vibrant hue of blueberries, in fact, other berries like blackberries, raspberries, and cranberries, can cause a staining effect on the teeth.
 Whether you opt to drink their juice, eat their jellies or chew them whole, the color of these berries will stick to the enamel and cause staining.
 To combat this, dentists recommend to finish your serving with a glass of milk and swish the mouth with water to prevent stains.

 Tomatoes are acidic in nature and contain pigmented color- no wonder why this fruit leave residue on the teeth.
-Be it tomato sauce, ketchup, or any other tomato-based variant, all can weaken the enamel layer and lead to unsightly staining.
+Be it tomato sauce, ketchup, or any other tomato-based variant; all can weaken the enamel layer and lead to unsightly staining.
 Its color can linger long after you finish your meal.
 If tomatoes are part of your regular diet, ensure that you rinse your mouth and brush well to avoid discoloration of teeth.

 Candies and Sweets

-Just like coffee, tea is another highly popular beverage that people love.
+Just like coffee, tea is another trendy beverage that people love.
 However, this again leaves immediate stains on the teeth.
 Black tea causes yellow stains, while green tea leads to greyish-looking teeth.
 Even the most light-colored teas like jasmine tea isn’t an exception; the tannins in it latch on the teeth and harm the enamel, resulting in staining that is hard to get rid of.

-If you are a fan of tea, you can consider adding a dash of milk into the cup- this will not only reduce tea’s ability to stain your teeth but also incorporate calcium in your diet which is the key to building healthy bones and teeth.
+If you are a fan of tea, you can consider adding a dash of milk into the cup- this will not only reduce tea’s ability to stain your teeth but also incorporate calcium in your diet, which is the key to building healthy bones and teeth.

 Teeth that have a grey tinge are generally the effect of consuming red wine for long.
 Wine is an acidic beverage and causes enamel erosion without fail.
 Again, the tannins that are found in tea and coffee are responsible for the discoloration.
 The bad news is that these stains are even more difficult to remove than the yellow ones.

-To win the battle with red wine stains, Colgate has some great ideas- they suggest to brush and floss before you pick a glass, rinse your mouth immediately after you finish your drink and use a whitening toothpaste.
+To win the battle with red wine stains, Colgate has some great ideas- they suggest to brush and floss before you pick a glass, rinse your mouth immediately after you finish your drink, and use a whitening toothpaste.
 This small dental care routine will make it easier for you to enjoy your wine without worrying about stains.

 Super healthy and red- yes, we are to discuss beetroot now.
 A beet stains everything it touches, your hands, chopping board, etc., so it’s fairly easy to guess that your teeth will also get its red and orange pigment.
 To beat this strong teeth-stainer, you should always consider brushing your teeth within an hour to minimize the discoloration.
 You can also drink water alongside to calm the effect of dental discoloration.